danihae/SarcAsM/README.md

 ### Python package
 After installation, SarcAsM is imported by ``from sarcasm import *``.
 If SarcAsM is in a local directory, add the path to the system path (see above).
+The Jupyter Notebook 'quickstart_demo.ipynb' gives a short introduction into the functions of SarcAsM by analyzing two examples.
-Examples and tutorials can be found under 'docs/notebooks' and in the [online documentation](https://filedn.eu/lKfS794F9UgX7PDuBQcfChB/SarcAsM_docs/).
+Further examples and tutorials can be found under 'docs/notebooks' and in the [online documentation](https://filedn.eu/lKfS794F9UgX7PDuBQcfChB/SarcAsM_docs/).

 ## Support